Trump uses State of Union to campaign; Pelosi rips up speech

 “It doesn’t matter what the president says about the stock market,” Whitmer said.
 “What matters is that millions of people struggle to get by or don’t have enough money at the end of the month after paying for transportation, student loans, or prescription drugs.”

-AP writers Darlene Superville, Aamer Madhani in Washington and David Eggert in Lansing, Michigan, contributed to this report.
+Associated Press writers Darlene Superville and Aamer Madhani in Washington and David Eggert in Lansing, Michigan, contributed to this report.